The History of Frankincense Incense

 This incense type is less popular due to its step-by-step process.
 But, in our eyes, its benefits exceed all other types.

-Natural incense is less smoky and more fresh, earthy, and (in our opinion) more pleasant in fragrance, thus opposed to other types.
+Natural incense is less smoky and more fresh, earthy, and more pleasant in fragrance, opposed to other types.
 Also, its ingredients are usually 100% natural without harsh wood powders.
 Therefore, natural incense is kinder on the lungs as it usually comes without chemical additives.

 Benefits of Frankincense Incense: